lifelong-learning-systems/tella/README.md

 A task consists of multiple episodes.
 The agent is notified of the start and end of the episode.
-During the episode the agent is called through step_observe() with an observation and must return an action.
+During the episode the agent is called through choose_action() with an observation and must return an action.
-After the environment is updated with the action, the reward is passed to the agent by calling step_reward().
+After the environment is updated with the action, the reward is passed to the agent by calling view_transition().
-The step_reward() method also received the previous observation and new observation.
+The view_transition() method also received the previous observation and new observation.
 These calls continue until the episode is complete.